norcams/docs-enduser/docs/faq.rst

 instance based on that.

-How to acknowledge the use of UH-IaaS
+How to acknowledge the use of NREC
 -------------------------------------

 If you have used our infrastructure services for computing or other needs, we appreciate if you include this in your acknowledgment.

-An example of an acknowledgement of having used UH-IaaS is:
+An example of an acknowledgement of having used NREC is:

 .. code-block:: none

-  The computations were performed on the Norwegian Academic Community Cloud (UH-IaaS), using resources provided by the University of Bergen and the University of Oslo. http://www.uh-iaas.no/
+  The computations were performed on the Norwegian Academic Community Cloud (NREC), using resources provided by the University of Bergen and the University of Oslo. http://www.nrec.no/

 How to regenerate your public SSH key
 -------------------------------------